Pioneering woman leadership and CX

 I can't sell them a bridge, but I can keep them from jumping off one.

-Over the years, Cheryl passed on a tradition of customer care to more than 1000 professionals under her leadership.
-She has a fundamental point of view that gets right to the core of every customer experience, and it's Listen, Listen, Listen.
+Over the years, Cheryl passed on a tradition of customer care to hundreds of specialists and managers under her leadership.
+She has a fundamental point of view that gets to the core of every customer experience, and it's Listen, Listen, Listen.
+Simple, Savvy, Smart Customer Experiences To manifest her Listen, Listen, Listen philosophy, she actively participates in calls with her teams.
+She's an active leader with high emotional intelligence (EQ) who listens to both agents and customers alike.

 Simple, Savvy, Smart Customer Experiences